You are listening to the Sean Hannity Radio Show Podcast.

 Those are all Bill Clinton moments where Clinton altered, adjusted, was pragmatic.

-And frankly, we were better off because of it, and him, because Duke Gingrich got into office as a result of the health care bill, we ended up balancing the budget and making the country a better place.
+And him, because Newt Gingrich got in office as a result of the health care bill, we ended up balancing the budget and making the country a better place.

 And we stopped Hillary care at the time.

-But the sad thing is he still believes his own lies.
+But the sad thing is, he still believes his own lies.

 He believes his own talking points.